Best Church of Christ Schools

 Two Master’s degrees are offered on campus and online.
 Students can expand their horizons with a summer semester study abroad program in Vienna, Austria.

-York College is, among other recognitions, a five star Champions of Character school, on Bain & Company’s ‘Most Financially Stable’ list, recognized as one of the Best Colleges for Veterans (U.S. News & World Report).
+York College is, among other recognitions, a five star Champions of Character school, on Bain & Company’s ‘Most Financially Stable’ list.

 As an added bonus, York College is considered one of the 50 Most Beautiful Christian Colleges and Universities in the US.